Cap Table: What it is and why you need one

 A capitalisation table shows who owns what in a company.
 We explain what a cap table is, why startups need one, and the...

-Companies House refers to it as a register of members, but most people call this document a shareholder register.
+The Companies Act 2006 refers to it as a register of members, but most people call this document a shareholder register.
 It’s a legally required document that all companies in the UK must keep.
 In this article, we’ll go into detail about what a shareholder register is and why you need one.
-We’ll also tell you how to automatically create and manage your own.
+We’ll also tell you how to create and manage your own.

 A shareholder register (aka register of members) is a record of all the active and former owners of a company’s shares.
 A shareholder register includes the following details:

 Yes.
 Every company needs a shareholder register because it’s a legally required document.
 It’s one of several statutory registers that a company must maintain, according to the Companies Act.
 The statutory registers named in the Companies Act are:

 It’s the company’s responsibility to keep its own shareholder register.
 The directors (or the company secretary if the company has appointed one) are the ones who are legally responsible for maintaining it but the task is often delegated to a third party, for example, the company’s accountant.

 The shareholder register must be kept up to date to ensure that all past and current shareholders are recorded.
 It shows the number of shareholders in each class of shares and acts as proof of ownership.

 Anyone can ask to inspect your shareholder register and request copies of it at any time, so it must be kept available for inspection at your company’s registered office or a Single Alternative Inspection Location (SAIL).
 The register can be kept in hard copy or electronically but, if it’s kept electronically, it must be capable of being reproduced in hard copy form.

 You can also opt to keep information from your register of members on the public register maintained by Companies House (known as the ‘central register’) instead of keeping your own register.

 There is no prescribed format that you have to follow, so you’re free to choose how to present the information as long as you include all the required details.